Blair Brown: Television

 Brown appeared in several television movies and miniseries, primarily during the 1980s.
 A high-profile role as Jacqueline Kennedy in the 1983 TV miniseries Kennedy earned her a second Golden Globe nomination, for Best Actress in a Mini-Series or Motion Picture Made for Television, as well as a BAFTA nomination.
 She also appeared in several other programs about the Kennedys, including the 1996 miniseries A Season in Purgatory, which was a thinly veiled portrait of the family, as well as an appearance as Anna Roosevelt in a telefilm about Franklin Delano Roosevelt and Eleanor Roosevelt.

 Brown's visibility rose during her five-year run (1987–1991) on the comedy-drama series The Days and Nights of Molly Dodd.
 She played the title role, and she, and the show, earned a small but dedicated following.
 Brown received five consecutive Emmy Award nominations for each season, in the category of Outstanding Lead Actress in a Comedy Series, but never won.
 The show spent two years on NBC, then moved to the Lifetime cable channel for the remainder of its run.

 Brown also appeared in other prime-time series including The Rockford Files, Kojak, Frasier, Smallville, Touched by an Angel, ER, and Ed.
-In 1975 she appeared in one episode of the television mini-series Wheels.
+In 1975 she appeared in one episode of the television mini-series Wheels and the following year she appeared in the TV pilot for The Oregon Trail.
 Beginning in 2008, Brown starred as Nina Sharp in the Fox television series Fringe.
 Brown also appeared in several seasons of the Netflix comedy-drama series Orange is the New Black as fictional television personality Judy King, an inmate loosely based on Martha Stewart.